amethon/www/_reflections/journal.md

 The water began to swirl around us, pulling us in different directions as the current grew stronger and stronger.
 We struggled to maintain our course, using all of our strength and skill to stay on track.
 At times, it seemed as if we were being pulled in too many different directions, and we feared that we would be carried off into the unknown.

 But we refused to give up.
 We dug deep and summoned all of our resolve, fighting against the current with all of our might.
-Finally, after what felt like an eternity, we emerged victorious, having survived what could have been a deadly encounter.
+As we worked together, I couldn't help but feel a strong sense of attraction towards Dr. Hernandez.
+Her intelligence, determination, and courage were truly impressive, and I found myself drawn to her more and more with each passing moment.

 As we made our way back to safety, I couldn't help but feel a sense of pride and accomplishment.
 We had faced a formidable challenge and emerged unscathed, and I knew that we were stronger for it.
 This was an experience that I would never forget, and I knew that it would stay with me for the rest of my life.